Hôtel de Ville, Calais

 The Hôtel de Ville (/fr/, City Hall) is the seat of the city council in Calais, France.
 The building features a belfry of red brick and white limestone which is 72 metres high.
 It was designated a monument historique by the French government in 2003.

 History

-An ancient Hôtel de Ville, located in Old Calais, was commissioned by King Francis II, as a place where merchants could meet, in 1559.
+An ancient Hôtel de Ville, located in Old Calais, was commissioned by Francis II, as a place where merchants could meet, in 1559.
 An extra terrace was erected there in 1818.

 In 1885, Old Calais, which was centred round Église Note Dame on the north side of the Canal de Calais, merged with Saint-Pierre, which centred round Église Saint-Pierre on the south side of the Canal de Calais.
 This led to calls for a new Hôtel de Ville to serve both districts.
 The site the council selected was in the area between the two towns, an area known as the "Plain dite du Sahara", because it was completely covered in sand dunes.